mitchLui/beees_makeathon_2021/README.md

 The tech stack of our project involves the following components:

-- Machine Learning Model (built on Tensorflow, )
+- Machine Learning Model (built on Tensorflow, Keras)
 - Teensy for LED (Optional)
-- Mask Detection programme
+- Mask Detection programme (OpenCV)

 ---